Turnaround times

 Clinical background:

 G6PD is an enzyme that protects red blood cells from oxidative damage.
-Without it they are vunerable to haemolysis.
+Without it they are vulnerable to haemolysis.
 Triggers for damage can include anti-malarial medication and antibiotics.
 G6PD deficiency can also cause prolonged jaundice in newborns.
 The gene is on the X Chromosome and so the disorder affects more males than females.
 Females with one faulty X chromosome can usually produce enough enzyme to avoid symptoms, given an equivocal result on the screening test

 Specimen container paediatric: